openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 ### Non-Goals

-* Building allowed/blocked version migration graph
+* Building MicroShift upgrade graph
-* Handling readiness, and backup and rollback of 3rd party applications (although end user documentation should be provided)
+* 3rd party applications' health checks and its data backup or rollback (although end user documentation should be provided)
-* Defining updateability for non-ostree systems is left to a future enhancement
+* Defining procedures for backup and restore, and upgrading MicroShift on non-ostree systems is left to a future enhancement
-* Protecting against data corruption - we rely on file system to maintain the backed up file integrity

 ## Proposal